 The long term debt/equity shows a value of 0.46 with a total debt/equity of 0.46.
 It gives the investors the idea on the company’s financial leverage, measured by apportioning total liabilities by its stockholders equity.
 It also illustrates how much debt the corporation is using to finance its assets in relation to the value represented in shareholders’ equity.

 Moving averages are valuable, as they smooth daily fluctuations, allowing the technical analyst to see the underlying trend without being distracted by the small (daily) movements.
 A rising moving average usually signals an uptrend, while a falling moving average indicates a downtrend.

 Some analysts have adopted the following approach, when it comes to relating the SMA with a particular trend: If the close price of a tradable instrument is above some simple moving average, then the trend must be bullish.
 If the close price is below some simple moving average, then the trend must be bearish.
 However, choosing a period for trend estimation is a matter of personal preferences.
 The period of the SMA will depend on one’s trading style and time frame for trading.
 Thus, choosing the appropriate period comes with experimentation and, of course, experience.
 Despite that simple moving averages provide help when identifying a trend, they do so after the trend has begun.
 Therefore, moving averages are lagging indicators, as they are based on past prices.

-SRC Energy Inc. (SRCI) stock moved down -7.77% in contrast to its 20 day moving average displaying short-term negative movement of stock.
-It shifted -1.21% down its 50-day simple moving average.
-This is showing medium-term bearish trend based on SMA 50.
-The stock price went below -16.67% from its 200-day simple moving average identifying long-term negative trend.
+SRC Energy Inc. (SRCI) stock moved lower -4.14% in contrast to its 20 day moving average displaying short-term a downward movement of stock.
+It shifted 9.04% up its 50-day simple moving average.
+This is showing medium-term optimistic trend based on SMA 50.
+The stock price went below -13.72% from its 200-day simple moving average identifying long-term down trend.